tejeshn48/3000/charan1.md

 - The setup wizard starts.
 Click Next to proceed.
 - Select the install destination folder and click Next to continue.
 - Under the Run service as a local or domain user option, enter the domain username and password for the user account you want to run Jenkins with.
 Click Test Credentials to verify the login data, then click next to proceed.
 Using the Run service as a Local system option doesn’t require you to enter user login data.
 Instead, it grants Jenkins full access to your system and services.
 Note that this is a less secure option and is thus not recommended.
 Note: When selecting the run service as a local or domain user, the user in question must have the required permission to log on as a service.
 If this is not the case, an error message stating the account cannot be verified appears.
 In the event of this error, perform the following steps to resolve the issue:
-- Make sure you are logge
+- Make sure you are logge.
 - D in as a user with administrative privileges.
 - In the Administrative Tools, open Local Security Policy.
 - In the Local Security Policy window, expand Local Policy in the left-hand panel and select User Rights Assignment.